The oldest public wildflower garden in the United States

 Below: A robust multi-stemmed plant group.

 Notes: Lanceleaf Figwort is indigenous to the Garden.
-Eloise Butler noted its presence on May 31, 1907, using the older synonym Scrophularia leporella which was applied at that time to an older common name, Early Figwort.
-In North America the plant is found in all of the U.S, except AZ and the southern states from Texas eastward to South Carolina.
+Eloise Butler noted its presence on May 31, 1907, using the older synonym Scrophularia leporella which was applied at that time to an older common name for this species - Early Figwort.
+In North America the plant is found in all of the U.S. except AZ and the southern states from Texas eastward to South Carolina.
 In Canada it is found in the lower Provinces except Manitoba.
 Within Minnesota it is found throughout the state with the exceptions being some counties in the far northern tier and the NW section of the state.
 As described above, this is one of two native Figworts in the state.
 Susan Wilkins has added plants in 2020.

 Medicinal uses: Millspaugh (Ref. #27) reports that a poultice of the plant would soothe inflamed tumors and that a tonic could be made for treating glandular disorders.
 The entire fresh plant just before flowering would be chopped and pulped and then with alcohol, a tincture was made that had a beautiful crimson color but a rank odor and taste.
 The principal chemical extracted from the plant was called Scrophularin, but the plant was never listed in the U.S. Pharmacopoeia.